Naskiiiieeeee/Naskiiiieeeee/README.md

 ## 🚀 About Me

-- 🎓 IT Graduate passionate about building real-world systems
+- 🎓 BSIT graduate from Colegio de Montalban, currently pursuing a Master of Science in Information Technology at LCUP.
+Passionate about building real-world systems that solve real-world problems.
 - 🧠 I love solving problems with code—from web systems to IoT devices
 - 🔭 Currently exploring AI integration in automation projects
-- 💬 Let’s talk about PHP, MVC structures, and decision trees 😎
+- 💬 Let’s talk about PHP and MVVM structures 😎

 ---